Skip to main content

 Summary

 The multi-tag report widget is used to display count or state information from multiple tags in the form of a table.
 The tags being analyzed form the rows, and the columns aggregate the data into chunks of time.
-You are free to specify these time periods as certain hours, days, weeks, or months.
+You can define one or more custom time periods (e.g., specific hours, days, or weeks) to focus the analysis.
 Additionally, each cell in the table is capable of showing the aggregated data in one or more formats:

 • Number of times a tag transitioned into or out of a state